simonjwright/building-gcc-macos-native/README.md

 ### Building ###

 The common information is in [`common.sh`](common.sh), which is sourced by the other scripts and sets environment variables.
+Please study `common.sh` and edit for your circumstances.

 ### Building on Apple silicon ###